Wednesday, September 10, 2008

 BY SHITAL PRADHAN

 To its geographical reach the town of Singtam is located at 27.15° N 88.38° E and has an average elevation of 1396 metres (4580 feet).
-When I recall my childhood I still have fresh memories of bullock carts visiting this town till late 80s.
+When I recall my childhood I still have fresh memories of bullock carts visiting this town till the late 80s.
 Most of the playgrounds that I have had enjoyed playing crickets are now shopping complexes.
 Once a popular centre of oranges that would come from far place including Sang, Tshallamthang and others but to this date it seems more of a fable.

 Singtam has grown from a small inns bazaar to a business town, but the few things that remain frozen in time are the old British period Iron Bridge and the only motarable tunnel at Toppakhani.
 When I look at the age old mango trees grown along the road side leading to Singtam Bazaar from the old Iron Bridge it makes me feel nostalgic.
 I could feel the thoughts of the people who had planted it.
 We were taught in schools if you want to be remembered for a long time sow a tree, true to its word, those people who first sowed the mango seed were the first to have thought to beautify this then small time river-side inhabitants.
 These trees are no doubt heritage trees.
 Reason for giving added emphasis on these trees in this topic is to bring forth my personal views that there are/were talks that all those trees around Singtam Bazaar would be cut down to spread out the size of town and help beautify the town.
 These heritage trees are part of Singtam history and had make out many ups and downs to its present existence.
 Destroying those trees means juddering up the past existence of most happening town of the state.